medgamer/upscayl_auto/README.md

 # upscayl_auto
 Run cmdline to call upscayl-bin to AI upscale images automatically.

+2025.0621.

+	Added new batch script do_upscayl_subdirs_jpeg_rename.bat to deal with UNICODE file names to output numberred image names using batch delayed expansion with index variable.

 2025.0617.

 	Added new batch script to upscale 2 (option -z 2) using animv3-x2 model.